pshushereba/pshushereba/README.md

 ## 📖 What I am currently reading

-- The Black Swan, by Nassim Nicholas Taleb
+- The Almanack of Naval Ravikant

 ## 📫 Where to find me